T-61.271 Visualization project description

 number also to the subject line.

-The goal of this project is to create a tool to visualize relations
+The goal of this project is to create a Fisheye-mode (Look at Furnas' article in Card et al) to Emacs (or Xemacs)

 The project work should be submitted my email to: